 - Use tie and coat/blazer if you are comfortable with it, dress to impress.
 Wear a formal tie only.

 - Keep a light coloured, clean handkerchief with you

 - Comb your hair properly

-- If you wearing beard, it shall be properly trimmed to give a formal appearance
+- If you are wearing beard, it should be properly trimmed to give a formal appearance

 - Do not wear a shirt having checks, floral patterns and linings